Jiasheng-Shi/Infectious-Disease-Hospitalization/README.md

-Code of the Paper: Time-Since-Infection Model for Hospitalization and Incidence Data
+Code of the Paper: Unlocking the Power of Time-Since-Infection Models: Data Augmentation for Improved Instantaneous Reproduction Number Estimation
 ==============================================